-At December 31, 2013, the Company had three stock-based compensation plans: the 1997 Stock Option Plan, the 2005 Equity Incentive Plan and the 2011 Incentive Plan (collectively, "the Plans").
+At December 31, 2012, the Company had three stock-based compensation plans: the 1997 Stock Option Plan, the 2005 Equity Incentive Plan and the 2011 Incentive Plan (collectively, "the Plans").
 Under the Plans, options to purchase common stock were granted to officers and key employees at exercise prices not less than the fair market value of the Company's common stock on the date of the grant.
 The Company issues new common stock to satisfy stock option exercises and the issuance of restricted stock awards.
 Awards are no longer granted under the 1997 and 2005 plans.

-Stock options and restricted stock awards were granted on December 2, 2013, and on December 1, 2012 and 2011.
+Stock options and restricted stock awards were granted on December 1, 2012, 2011 and 2010.
 Under the 2011 Incentive Plan, stock options and restricted stock awards are valued at fair market value based on the Company's closing stock price on the date of grant.
 Under the 1997 and 2005 plans, stock options were valued at fair market value based on the average of the Company's high and low trade prices on the date of grant.
-The stock options and restricted stock awards granted in 2013, 2012 and 2011 vest ratably over four years.
-Stock options granted between 2013 and 2011 expire six years from the date of grant.
-Stock options granted between 2006 and 2010 expire five years from the date of grant.
+The stock options and restricted stock awards granted in 2012, 2011 and 2010 vest ratably over four years.
+Stock options granted in 2012 and 2011 expire six years from the date of grant.
 Stock options granted prior to 2006 expire ten years from the grant date, with the exception of certain incentive stock options, which expired five years from the date of grant.
-As of December 31, 2013, there were 118,300 shares remaining available for stock-based awards under the 2011 Incentive Plan.
+As of December 31, 2012, there were 472,000 shares remaining available for stock-based awards under the 2011 Incentive Plan.